pediapress/mwlib.rl/README.txt

 (this will also install setuptools)

+*texvc*
  You have to make sure that *texvc* is in your system PATH. *texvc* is supplied by the mediawiki installation.
-It should be located in the following directory: mediawiki_install_path/math  .
+It should be located in the following directory: mediawiki_install_path/math

+ texvc also requires:
+ * LaTeX
+ * dvipng
+ * AMS* packages for LaTeX (maybe included in LaTex distribution)

 You will also need: